Toei Kyoto Studio Park 東映太秦映画村

 Toei Kyoto Studio Park is a movie theme park and studio operated by the Toei Company, a producer of Japanese movies and television programs.

 Those familiar with Edo-period culture will recognize the replica of Edo's Nihonbashi Bridge here, as well as the former Yoshiwara red light district.
 Walking through these traditional sets familiar with fans of Japanese films and TV period dramas is an absorbing visit to the past.

 - The Anime Museum and its characters, which are familiar to Japanese of all ages

-Most of Japan's period films and action hero televison programs are shot here
+Most of Japan's period films and television programs are shot here

-The Uzumasu neighborhood surrounding the park has many villas that belonged to film stars of Japan's Golden Age
+The Uzumasa neighborhood surrounding the park has many villas that belonged to film stars of Japan's Golden Age

 How to Get There

 Toei Kyoto Studio Park is a five-minute walk from Uzumasa-Koryuji Station on the Keifuku Arashiyama Line or a 15-minute walk from JR Hanazono Station.